syan-tibco/tp-helm-charts/docs/dp-cluster-workshop/aks/README.md

   --build-arg YQ_VERSION=${YQ_VERSION} \
   -t workshop-cli-tools:latest --load .
 ```
-## Azure Login
+## Recommended Roles and Permissions
-We have used a user with Contributor & User Access Administrator roles for the workshop.
+We have used a user with Contributor & User Access Administrator over the scope of subscription for the workshop.

-This is to ensure that user can create resource group, create resources, assign roles to managed identity and create dns zones.
+Additionally, API permissions for Directory.Read.All and ServicePrincipalEndpoint.Read.All are required for the AAD role to propagate.

-You can optionally choose to [create a service principal with these role assignments](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash) and login.
+You can optionally choose to [create a service principal with these role assignments](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash) with the above roles and permissions.
+That is tested to work.

+> [!NOTE]
+> Please use this role with recommended roles and permissions, to create and access AKS cluster

 ## Export required variables
 ```bash